Redmond First Aid: Best Wound Care for Horses

 I slipped over the fence every day, fed the calf a little hay and put clay on the cut.
 In a few weeks the wound was completely healed.
 He clearly associated my daily ministrations with pain relief, because every morning he walked up and turned his side toward me.

 I love Redmond First Aid, and I love the results!
 I love it so much, in fact, I even use it on myself.
 While pulling milkweed in the garden recently, my arms suddenly felt on fire.
 I ran into the house and washed like crazy, but it didn’t help.
-A bottle of First Aid was on the windowsill, so I grabbed it and dabbed it on my arms.
+A tube of First Aid was on the windowsill, so I grabbed it and dabbed it on my arms.
 The burning stopped instantly.

 Last night I had a really bad mosquito bite when I came in from watering the plants.
 And, yes, I reached for the Redmond First Aid.
 I hate sounding like an advertisement, but I really am hooked on this stuff.